jnises/git-suggest-reviewers/README.md

 ===================
 Tool that suggests which reviewers to pick for a PR based on who have previously authored the lines modified by the PR.

-:warning: not very tested, so might eat your laundry.

 requirements
 ------------
 rust (https://rustup.rs/)